-The Comprehensive Transportation Funding Programs (CTFP) document serves as the mechanism with which Orange County Transportation Authority (OCTA) staff administer the RCP and RTSSP, as well as other competitive transit (Projects S, T, and V) and environmental cleanup programs (Project X).
+The Comprehensive Transportation Funding Programs (CTFP) document serves as the mechanism with which the Orange County Transportation Authority (OCTA) administers the RCP and RTSSP, as well as other competitive transit (projects S, T, and V), and environmental cleanup programs (Project X).

-The CTFP Guidelines identify procedures and requirements that local agencies must adhere to in order to apply for M2 funding (and following award of funds) in order to seek reimbursement.
-These guidelines were first approved by the OCTA Board of Directors (Board) on March 22, 2010 and were most recently updated and approved in March 2020.
+The CTFP Guidelines (Guidelines) identify procedures and requirements that local agencies must adhere to in order to apply for M2 funding and after award, to seek reimbursement.
+These guidelines were first approved by the OCTA Board of Directors (Board) on March 22, 2010, and were most recently updated in March 2020.